Cloudspotting-on-Mars/.github/profile/README.md

 * NASA Citizen Science Highlight: [Cloudspotting on Mars Project Extended!](https://science.nasa.gov/science-news/citizenscience/cloudspotting-on-mars-project-extended)
 * Observador: [Citizen Science and Zooniverse](https://observador.pt/opiniao/ciencia-cidada-e-o-zooniverse/?fbclid=IwAR2s9X7QQST6dQ7qh0ffpDbmleqYCQ5l71ne3I7g-YDCp2G7XHmtuNNhaR8)
 * Called out in [NASA's Budget Justification to Congress in the President's Budget Request for Fiscal Year 2025](https://www.nasa.gov/fy-2025-budget-request/)

+## Tools
+See the [mcstools](https://github.com/Cloudspotting-on-Mars/mcstools) package to work with some of the MCS data on your own!

 ## Goals
 If you're here, you probably arrived after discovering the Cloudspotting on Mars project on Zooniverse.
 Our goal here is to create a community around the project -- meeting each other through video conferences, furthering the research by analyzing results, and writing about our experience.